ikenox/comment-api-on-gae/README.md

 Followings are not appeared in the core of the application.

 - Various packages which is related to Google App Engine infrastructure
-- Technological details of web application (e.g. context.Context)
+- Technological details of web application on golang (e.g. context.Context)

 # Setup